You did it. Your New Jersey LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-Every year, your LLC must submit an Annual Report to the New Jersey Division of Revenue to keep your information current.
+In New Jersey, an LLC’s Annual Report must be filed by the end of its anniversary month, and it helps the state keep its records up-to-date regarding business activity within its borders.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 Consider an Annual Report the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each New Jersey business.